-- Gain understanding of propaganda and how different types are embedded into advertising. - To become self-directed learners and assess the progress of their learning and conflicts they might encounter with technology. - Demonstrate an understanding of positive and negative space and how to utilize these skills to create a successful print. - Demonstrate proper usage and techniques of printmaking equipment, and technology. - Use graphic skills to take a digital self-portrait and manipulate the image using Photoshop. - Know and compare various artistic movements in printmaking history. - Understand the different types of printmaking, and the importance of balance, pattern, line, texture, positive and negative space in the design and success of a print. - Utilize knowledge of the elements and principles of design to their own work and various mediums. - Use appropriate vocabulary dependent upon the subject matter of discussion (composition, techniques, media, skills, tools, etc.) - Use technology in production process when applicable or desired - Analyze, describe, and demonstrate how factors of time and place (such as climate, resources, ideas, and technology) influence visual characteristics that give meaning and value to a work of art. - Understand and develop the use of exaggeration, abstraction and emotion in works of art, both contemporary and cultural. - Demonstrate the creative processes using in problem solving. - Understand the cultural and historical development of art, technology and the importance of both in daily life. - Demonstrate how various artists visualize the same concepts differently. - Define and discuss various art forms and styles. - Develop an understanding of how the visual arts relate to other subject areas.
+- To become self-directed learners and assess the progress of their learning and conflicts they might encounter with technology. - Demonstrate an understanding of positive and negative space and how to utilize these skills to create a successful print. - Demonstrate proper usage and techniques of printmaking equipment, and technology. - Use graphic skills to take a digital self-portrait and manipulate the image using Photoshop. - Know and compare various artistic movements in printmaking history. - Utilize knowledge of the elements and principles of design to their own work and various mediums. - Use appropriate vocabulary dependent upon the subject matter of discussion (composition, techniques, media, skills, tools, etc.) - Use technology in production process when applicable or desired

-- Reflect upon the cultural changes in society and how technology has impacted these changes. - Evaluate different forms of imagery from various sources and how these forms of communication (print vs, digital) impact their culture - Develop their understanding of Pop culture as it pertains to advertising and how propaganda affects their culture and personal choices as well as how visual imagery and communication can help entice a person to a particular product. - Expand their understanding of how common social issues have evolved over time and how historically, comics were utilized to convey specific messages congruent with concerns of the time. - Demonstrate artistic digital skills to create a digital print "story" that utilizes various digital tools and comic imagery to support their chosen theme. - Demonstrate a variety of ways to communicate as well as develop their capacity for original imaginative and reflective thinking while incorporating familiar cultural images. - Create a strong digital design through silhouetted imagery that reflects their personal interests. - Create visual artwork that utilizes tools that are prevalent in the field today without using traditional techniques that are commonly associated with the Visual Arts. - Analyze different artists and printmaking styles to assist with lesson conceptualization and process. - Use the Elements of Art and Principles of Design in the creation of all artwork. - Create unique color schemes through the understanding of color theory. - Demonstrate basic relief printmaking techniques. - Use the computer, programs and the latest technology to create artwork. - Use appropriate vocabulary during the creation of artwork, discussions, and critiques - Select appropriate tools and equipment. - Follow all safety precautions. - Compare and contrast the different methods of printmaking.

-- Utilizes computers, digital cameras or other forms of technology. - Create personal work that communicates emotion through the use of exaggeration, abstraction and color. - Use technology to research and expand their knowledge of art. - Discuss visual problems and solutions using appropriate terminology. - Discuss how technology has affected the production and reproduction of art. - Involve in the organization, hanging, and reception for a visual arts exhibit.
+- Analyze, describe, and demonstrate how factors of time and place (such as climate, resources, ideas, and technology) influence visual characteristics that give meaning and value to a work of art. - Understand and develop the use of exaggeration, abstraction and emotion in works of art, both contemporary and cultural. - Demonstrate the creative processes using in problem solving. - Understand the cultural and historical development of art, technology and the importance of both in daily life. - Demonstrate how various artists visualize the same concepts differently. - Define and discuss various art forms and styles. - Develop an understanding of how the visual arts relate to other subject areas. - Reflect upon the cultural changes in society and how technology has impacted these changes. - Evaluate different forms of imagery from various sources and how these forms of communication (print vs, digital) impact their culture. - Develop their understanding of Pop culture as it pertains to advertising and how propaganda affects their culture and personal choices as well as how visual imagery and communication can help entice a person to a particular product. - Expand their understanding of how common social issues have evolved over time and how historically, comics were utilized to convey specific messages congruent with concerns of the time. - Demonstrate artistic digital skills to create a digital print "story" that utilizes various digital tools and comic imagery to support their chosen theme. - Demonstrate a variety of ways to communicate as well as develop their capacity for original imaginative and reflective thinking while incorporating familiar cultural images. - Create a strong digital design through silhouetted imagery that reflects their personal interests. - Create visual artwork that utilizes tools that are prevalent in the field today without using traditional techniques that are commonly associated with the Visual Arts. - Analyze different artists and printmaking styles to assist with lesson conceptualization and process. - Use the Elements of Art and Principles of Design in the creation of all artwork. - Create unique color schemes through the understanding of color theory. - Demonstrate basic relief printmaking techniques. - Use the computer, programs and the latest technology to create artwork. - Use appropriate vocabulary during the creation of artwork, discussions, and critiques - Select appropriate tools and equipment. - Follow all safety precautions. - Compare and contrast the different methods of printmaking. - Utilizes computers, digital cameras or other forms of technology. - Create personal work that communicates emotion through the use of exaggeration, abstraction and color. - Use technology to research and expand their knowledge of art. - Discuss visual problems and solutions using appropriate terminology. - Discuss how technology has affected the production and reproduction of art. - Participate in the organization, hanging, and reception for a visual arts exhibit.